matti125/pedalreader/README.md

 # pedalreader
-pedalreader makes the Fanatec CSPv2 and CSPv3 pedals able to connect to the Thrusrmastet T300 wheelbase.
+pedalreader makes the Fanatec CSPv2 and CSPv3 pedals able to connect to the Thrusrmaster T300 wheelbase.
 Pedalreader reads the pedal values it receives via USB, and talks to a DA converter to convert the values in the voltage ranges that the T300 expects to get from its "native" pedals.

 Pedalreader runs on Raspberry Pi.